Minister Turned Atheist

 Following five years of reading, Dan gradually outgrew his religious beliefs.
 “If I had limited myself to Christian authors, I’d still be a Christian today,” Dan says.
 “I just lost faith in faith.”
 He announced his atheism publicly in January, 1984.
 He tells his story in the books Losing Faith in Faith (1992) and Godless (2008).

+After leaving the ministry, Dan was a computer programmer and analyst, installing dispatching systems for the railroads.
 Dan was PR Director of the Freedom From Religion Foundation from 1987 to 2004.
-He was elected co-president of the Foundation with Annie Laurie Gaylor in 2004, with whom he is co-host of Freethought Radio, a national weekly talkshow, and Freethought Matters, a national weekly TV show.
+He was elected co-president of the Foundation with Annie Laurie Gaylor in 2004, with whom he is co-host of Freethought Radio, a national weekly talkshow, and Freethought Matters, a weekly television show.
 He is a contributing editor of Freethought Today and is involved with the Foundation’s state/church lawsuits.
 He regularly travels the country and the world giving lectures, performing concerts, and participating in debates with theists, many at college and university campuses.

 (2015.
 Photo by Ingrid Laas.)